zcash/zips/drafts/zip-daira-mempool-limitation.rst

 Deployment
 ==========

 This specification is proposed to be implemented in zcashd v2.1.0.
+It is independent of the Blossom network upgrade.

 Reference implementation